Escaflowne (film): Production

 Escaflowne varies greatly from the original The Vision of Escaflowne series.
 With character re-designs by Nobuteru Yūki, the film focuses on the relationship between Van and Hitomi and their personal issues.
 The characters themselves are also given different personalities, with the film Hitomi changing from a cheerful girl in love to a depressed, suicidal schoolgirl who is suffering from self-induced feelings of loneliness and alienation.
 Van is also depicted as being more lonely and emotionally reserved, as well as being far more aggressive and willing to slay any perceived enemies than his more pacifistic series counterpart.
 Although the Vision of Escaflowne series had been produced by Sunrise, the animation for the film was handled primarily by studio Bones, a company founded by a number of ex-Sunrise staff.
 It was the first Bones feature film production.
 Studio co-founder Hiroshi Ōsaka and character designer Nobuteru Yūki split the animation director duties, with Ōsaka heading up production at Bones.
 Some of the film's action sequences were assigned to the studio's animators as talent showcases, notably including Yutaka Nakamura (who animated nearly a minute and a half of the opening sword fight without assistance).
 The soundtrack was, as with the Vision of Escaflowne series, composed mostly by Yoko Kanno in collaboration with Hajime Mizoguchi.

+While the plot of the film has some similar elements to the original television series, the characters differ in varying degrees from the television counterparts, with many completely redesigned and bearing little resemblance to the originals.
+The world of Gaea has a more Asian design than the heavily European influenced television series.

 Release

-The first European presentation was on January 19, 2001, during the Future Film Festival in Bologna (Italy).
+Escaflowne was released in Japan on June 24, 2000; while the first European presentation was on January 19, 2001, during the Future Film Festival in Bologna.
 The North American theatrical premiere was on January 25, 2002, in select cities, including Los Angeles, New York, San Francisco, Dallas, Chicago, and Vancouver.
-The North American television premiere was September 10, 2005, on the Cartoon Network programming block Adult Swim, after airing on [adult swim] on demand.
+The North American television premiere was on September 10, 2005, on the programming block Adult Swim, after airing on [adult swim] on demand.